 Pre-Money Valuation + Investment = Post Money Valuation

 A pre-money SAFE note is an agreement for future equity that allows investors to give money to a startup in exchange for shares at a later date.
 This type of investment can be helpful because it lets startups get the money they need without needing to figure out the company’s value first.

 The downside is that investors don’t know how much their shares will be worth until after they invest.
 Their equity depends on the valuation and the calculation of all the other SAFEs the founders agreed upon.

 Example of a pre-money SAFE:

-- The investor does not know at the time he invests how much of the company he owns.
-Only after the conversion of the SAFES into shares will the investors learn of their ownership stake and this won’t happen until the company has another fundraising event, typically Series A.
+The investor does not know at the time he invests how much of the company he owns.
+Only after the conversion of the SAFE notes into shares will the investors learn of their ownership stake and this won’t happen until the company has another fundraising event, typically Series A.